dkackman/DynamicRestProxy/src/docfx/articles/getting-started.md

 ### Invoking the Http verb

-GET, PUT, POST, DELETE and PATCH are the http verbs supported by this REST client.
-Invocation of the verb method sends the appropraite http message to the endpoint, along with defaults, parameters and content.
+`get`, `put`, `post`, `patch` and `delete` are the http verbs supported by this REST client.
+Invocation of the verb method sends the appropriate http message to the endpoint, along with defaults, parameters and content.
 Verb methods are always lower case and return a `Task` object, so must be `await`-ed.
-Unless using a strongly typed response (see below), the return will be `Task<object>` where the result type is a dynamic object.
+Unless using a strongly typed response (see [Advanced Topics](advanced.md)), the return will be `Task<object>` where the result type is a dynamic object.

 ## Setting Defaults